 While the public has been enamored by mighty carriers and hotshot pilots of the Navy for the past few centuries, the UEE Army managed to briefly seize the public consciousness during the first Tevarin War where just as many battles took place across shattered landscapes than did in space.
 Specifically, the Battle of Idris IV which became the largest turning point in the War both strategically and to the public, thanks to the brilliant tactics of a young officer named Ivar Messer.

 First responders.
 The Shock Troops.
 The howl of their drop-pods (nicknamed: Nails) screaming through atmo is a singularly unique and terrifying noise.
 There isn’t a combat zone hot enough to scare off a battle-hardened marine.

 The Marines were initially kept under the umbrella of the Army’s command structure, they weren’t officially separated and formed as their own division until the end of the First Tevarin War.
-The UPE felt that they needed a consolidated special operations force that commanded the best of both the Army and the Navy.
+A noteworthy 2558 Quantum Obelisk Computer analysis of infantry actions during the conflict resulted in a flurry of changes to organization and tactics, chief among them the need to disassociate the ASO (Marines) from the Army’s command hierarchy, and in 2560, the UEE Marines were established as their own military branch.
 Their focus and primary application became planetary invasion.
 Marine units are specialized to be weapons of warfare, nothing more.
 They don’t handle diplomatic escorts or pull guard duty, they dust things.
 When the Imperator doesn’t need them, the Marines sequester themselves to their planet-bases on Corin (Kilian System) and train for the next conflict that will require their services.